BakkerJan/M365Portal/README.md

 ## Add-ons

 You can create additional flows to act on the group membership changes.
-You can send out email or chats with additional information about the features such as manuals or instruction video's.
-I've created an additional blogpost to create thos flows.
+You can send out emails or chats with additional information about the features such as manuals or instruction video's.
+I've created an additional blogpost to create those flows.
 It is very easy to set-up, and can be done with default connectors.

 [To the blogpost](https://janbakker.tech/act-on-group-membership-changes-in-azure-active-directory/)